 Urinary Incontinence treatment options

-Urinary incontinence treatment in Dubai depends on the form, severity, and root cause of incontinence.
+Urinary incontinence treatment in Dubai depends on the form, severity, and root cause.
 Many men recover their urinary function by changing a couple of routines and doing workouts to improve the muscles that keep urine in the bladder.
-The patient will be recommended to take some drugs if specific behavioural therapies fail.
+If specific behavioural therapies fail, the patient will be recommended to take some drugs.

 Surgery is the only suitable alternative in some situations.
-Your urology specialist will let you know all the possible treatment options, including:
+Your urology specialist will let you know all the possible treatment options.

-- Bladder training- This helps to avoid urination after the patient experiences the need to urinate.
+- Bladder training helps avoid urination after the patient experiences the need to urinate.
 This treatment aims to extend the time lapse between your urge to urinate.

-- Pelvic floor muscle workouts- This aim to strengthen the muscles that help regulate urination.
+- Pelvic floor muscle workouts aim to strengthen the muscles that help regulate urination.
 These techniques, known as Kegel exercises, help strengthen weak pelvic muscles and enhance bladder control.

 Medicines can affect the control of the urinary bladder in many ways.
 By blocking irregular nerve impulses that make the bladder contract at the wrong time, some drugs help reduce incontinence, while others delay urine output and bladder relaxation.
 Owing to the patient’s medical condition, the urologist specialist can choose the most appropriate form of the most suitable drug for you.